 That’s not true across the board, though.
 In premium cabins, we’ve seen airlines introduce some pretty amazing amenities in recent years, and that even includes awesome bathrooms.

-With that in mind, below are my five favorite airplane bathrooms, roughly ranked…
+With that in mind, below are my six favorite airplane bathrooms, roughly ranked…

 1. Emirates A380 first class